denten-books/plain-text/4-format.md

 alone.
 Thus we "turn the page" but in reality redraw the screen.
 We "highlight a passage" but in reality send information about the highlighted passage to a data aggregation service.
 We "share a book" but in reality assign a temporary license to another user.
-Where is the text? someone asks.
-It is in my "home" I answer, without having a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
+Where is the text? someone asks.[^ln4-nested] It is in my "home" I answer, without having a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
 When confronted with the actual affordances of digital text, as when downloading a file for example, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

+[ln4-nested]: They ask about the text in the metaphorical sense.
+The question asks about the location of the information, which is in the "file."
+The file contains text, but it is yet another metaphor identifying a segment of the hard drive that actually contains the bits that give rise to the text on the screen.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which: